acmutd/hackportal-docs/docs/deployment/vercel.md

 # Vercel

-Vercel is a cloud platform for static sites and Serverless Functions.
+Vercel is a **FREE** cloud platform for static sites and Serverless Functions.
 We recommend using Vercel to deploy your project because HackPortal uses Next.js, a React framework made by Vercel.

 # Getting Started